 Whenever I fancy treating myself to something new or require a fresh dose of fashion inspiration, there is a selection of women I turn to, and the fact they’re all French or reside in France is no coincidence.
 If you’re familiar with my byline (for better or worse, my name is pretty easy to remember), you’ll know that I am an avid fan of the French aesthetic.
-I was eager to find out which dress trends French women actually wear come spring to inform my own springtime frock selection.
+I was eager to find out which dress trends French women actually wear come autumn to inform my own frock selection.

 2. LONG-SLEEVE MINIS

-Style Notes: Although I don’t subscribe to the outdated rule that you should only show one bare body part at a time (this is 2022, after all), there is something very chic about minidresses with long sleeves—something French women are familiar with, as they wear them a lot.
+Style Notes: Although I don’t subscribe to the outdated rule that you should only show one bare body part at a time (this is 2023, after all), there is something very chic about minidresses with long sleeves—something French women are familiar with, as they wear them a lot.

 Style Notes: French women wear denim year round and they turn to denim frocks with boots in the autumn and winter.
 There’s something so charming about the style that I find impossible to resist.